Generic name: dimethyl sulfoxide (dye METH il sul FOX ide)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not receive this medicine if you are allergic to dimethyl sulfoxide.
+You should not be treated with dimethyl sulfoxide if you are allergic to it.

 bladder or kidney cancer; or